 - Understand Process Variation and Capability - One of the most common causes of problems in a process is the variations that exist.
 All processes have some variation, even if it is minor.
 Looking at the processes closely and discussing them in depth will help identify the right strategy.

 - Select a Strategy for Continued Improvement - In this stage, an improvement plan is selected to test.
 The team should choose the solution to the problem that they feel will provide the best results.
 Part of the improvement plan should be a list of expected results so that once tested, the results can be measured to determine whether or not the strategy was successful.

 Once the FOCUS steps have been completed, it is time to do a test implementation of the selected strategy.
 This is where the PDCA process is used.
 PDCA is another acronym, which stands for:

 - Plan - Creating an action plan for the implementation process is critical.
 This plan should include a list of required steps, detailed assignments for each person on the team, a timeline for completion, and goals to hold people accountable.

 - Do - This is when the plan is implemented.
 Complete the steps from the planning phase in the proper order and follow the strategy properly.
 If this stage is not done properly, it will produce invalid results that make it impossible to know whether the original process improvement strategy worked.

 - Check - Once the plan has been implemented, the team takes measurements to determine whether they are getting the desired results.

-- Act – Based on the results of the check stage, the team either confirms that the process improvement idea was a success and turn it into a policy or find that it had problems and come up with solutions.
-If the improvement process didn’t go as planned, the team must start over with the PDCA cycle.
+- Act - Based on the results of the check stage, the team either confirms that the process improvement idea was a success and turns it into a policy or finds that it had problems and comes up with solutions.
+If the improvement process didn't go as planned, the team must start over with the PDCA cycle.